J. K. Simmons: Film and television

 In 2016, Simmons portrayed Watertown Police Sergeant Jeffrey Pugliese in the film Patriots Day.

 He starred in the science fiction thriller Counterpart from 2017 to 2019, playing dual roles as Howard Silk and Howard Silk Prime.

 In 2017, Simmons portrayed Commissioner James Gordon in Joss Whedon's film Justice League, part of the DC Extended Universe.
 He reappeared in archive footage for Zack Snyder's Justice League, the 2021 director's cut.
 Simmons filmed scenes reprising the role in the completed Batgirl film before its 2022 release was cancelled.
 He voiced himself in an episode of SuperMansion.

 In the field of television commercials, Simmons is widely known for being the voice of the yellow M&M, a role he has played since 1996, replacing John Goodman.
 He has also done voice-over work for Philips Norelco razors.
 In live-action, he is featured as Professor Nathaniel Burke of the University of Farmers in ads for Farmers Insurance Group, since 2010.

-In 2017, Simmons had a small cameo for a role in SpongeBob SquarePants of Conductor Maestro Mackerel for the episode "Snooze You Lose" in season 10.
+In 2017, Simmons had a small cameo in SpongeBob SquarePants as Conductor Maestro Mackerel, a parody of his Whiplash character, for the season 10 episode Snooze You Lose.

 In 2019, Simmons reprised his role of J. Jonah Jameson in the Marvel Cinematic Universe (MCU) film Spider-Man: Far From Home, as a cameo in the mid-credits scene.
 He is the second actor to portray the same character in both a non-MCU and MCU film, following Lou Ferrigno as the voice of the Hulk.
 He returns in the role in the 2019 Web series The Daily Bugle and the films Venom: Let There Be Carnage and Spider-Man: No Way Home, both released in 2021, as well as the 2022 film Morbius, in a scene cut from the theatrical release.
+He also starred in the fourth season of Veronica Mars as Clyde Pickett, a ex-con working as a fixer for Richard Casablancas Sr.

 In 2020, he had a guest spot as Frank Dillman on the police sitcom Brooklyn Nine-Nine.
 He also narrated the Netflix limited series documentary Coronavirus, Explained and co-starred in the critically acclaimed sci-fi/comedy Palm Springs, which premiered at the Sundance Film Festival in January and on Hulu in July.

 From 2014 to 2020, Simmons voiced Lenny Turteltaub in the animated show BoJack Horseman.

 In 2021, Simmons provided the voice for Omni-Man in the animated show Invincible, played the role of George Zax, CEO of a family-owned and operated pharmaceutical company on the fourth season of Goliath, and also appeared in the military science-fiction film The Tomorrow War.

 In 2021, Simmons was the voice of Tusk Johnson, Mountain Man in the animated show The Great North.

 In 2021, Simmons portrayed William Frawley in the Amazon movie Being the Ricardos, for which he received his second Academy Award nomination.

-In 2024, Simmons portrayed Santa Claus in the holiday movie Red One (2024).
+In 2024, Simmons portrayed Santa Claus in the holiday movie Red One.